 Project Name

 Project Numbers (City/Federal/ADOT)

 Proposed Public Meeting Date(s)

 Proposed Meeting Location (s)

-Contacts:
+Proposed Public Meeting Format (s)

+Project Contacts

 Instructions:

 - 1. This is a worksheet/tool to assist with Title VI awareness, and ensure federal compliance.
 It does not need to be typed, does not need to be in any formal format.
 This is to assist preparation and compliance, along with a backup to ensure compliance and provide verification to auditors. - 2.
 Please forward a copy to Janece Ray for the Project Title VI File and the City of Chandler Title VI File - 3.
 Please work with Janece Ray and/or Paul Young during planning so that federal compliance requirements do not get missed, this includes things like Public Meetings, Public Notifications, Flyers, Mailers, Website Posts, etc.